HarisRasul12/ESC499-Thesis-SAT-Trees/README.md

  - cost = number of correct label assignmnet literals pi's that are true (soft clauses)
  - solver = RC2

-3. utils.py - contains dataloader for excel,csv, and .txt file datasets

- - Has been scaled to allow for different types of parsing of fields within files
- - Allows specification of labels and features
- - Numerically encodes features and labels
- - TreeDataLoaderBinaryNumerical is a dataloader created to only handle numerical and binary data features with excel and csv load in capabilities
- - TreeDataLoaderWithCategorical handles categorcal features, numerical, and binary only txt files

-4. DataReader.ipynb - allows for testing on different datasets
+3. DataReader.ipynb - allows for testing on different datasets

 Please note that categorical feature tree modules have bene created for the min height and max accuarcy optimization problems for datasets that have combination of numerical, binary, and categorical features.
 Seen in the followin files:

-5. min_height_tree_categorical_module.py
-6. fixed_height_tree_categorical_module.py
+4. min_height_tree_categorical_module.py - min height tree problem with categorical dataset
+5. fixed_height_tree_categorical_module.py - fixed height max accuarcy with categorical dataset

 # Datasets:
 Datasets can be accessed via this link: https://archive.ics.uci.edu